terrych/SetGame.Lib/README.md

 ## Description

 *I wrote this project as an excuse to try out ReactJS and try out some different algorithms for finding sets on the board.
-As such this ReadMe is not going to be focused on the usual tech side of things but I will try to summarize that side of things before moving onto the more interesting stuff.*

-The back-end project (SetGame.Api) is written in C# and it communicates with the UI via a [.Net 6.0 Web Api](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio).
-I have currently been developing it on a Windows 11 machine and have configured Entity Framework to use MSSqlServer so any changes may require adjustments to the config for this project.

-The front-end project (SetGame.Web) is a React project and was mostly created following [this](https://learn.microsoft.com/en-us/visualstudio/javascript/tutorial-asp-net-core-with-react?source=recommendations&view=vs-2022).
-Likely the most important thing to ensure in the config here is that the proxy url in package.json and the appProxy target in setupProxy.js is the same as the applicationUrl in SetGame.Api's launchSettings.json.
+This repo has been split out from the other repo (SetGame) originally containing these classes as part of a website.
+This is a separate repo as it seemed like a good candidate for a nuget package.*

 ## How to play Set